few159/gitpipelines/README.md

 3) Run **Use GitPipelines**; PR URLs are shown in the GitPipelines output channel and a notification.

 ## Pipeline storage
-- Pipelines are stored per workspace in `gitpipelines.json`.
+- Pipelines are stored per workspace in root-level `gitpipelines.json`; the extension auto-adds this file to your project `.gitignore`.
 - PAT is stored in the editor’s secret storage (never in the workspace).

 ## Build